The world's most over-the-top hotel rooms

 Today, the villa boasts lush tropical gardens, a zero-entry pool and dedicated staff (butler, housekeeper and chef).

-But its pièce de résistance?
+But its pi-ce de r-sistance?
 Its very own private white sand beach.
 007 would approve.

 From $8,500.